xConde/Condo/README.md

 - [x] Discord bot use pyrh to output something.
 - [x] Create a discord command "priceCheck" that triggers on '.p'.
 Should output the ticker, current price, and percentage difference since market open.
 - [ ] Create a time based event that prints out the "priceChecker" of SPY every 15m during market hours.
-- [ ] Create a discord command "priceCheckList" that performs "priceCheck" on a list of tickers.
+- [x] Create a discord command "priceCheckList" that triggers on '.pp'.
+Performs "priceCheck" on a list of tickers.
+Produces output in a single message.

 ### Next steps